h4ka/h4ka/README.md

-- 👋 Hi, I’m Andrei
+- 👋 Hi, I’m Andrei.
+I am a Senior Fullstack Software Engineer.
-- 👀 I’m interested in Mobile and Frontend Development
+- 👀 I’m interested in Mobile and Frontend Development.
-- 🌱 I’m currently learning Next.js and Svelte
+- 🌱 I’m currently working with Kotlin, Spring Boot, Typescript, React Router and HTMX.
-- 💞️ I’m looking to collaborate on new startup ideas
+- 💞️ I’m looking to collaborate on new startup ideas.
 - 📫 How to reach me: linkedin.com/in/andreizorin/